Norman archer

 Many years ago I used to be an Analytical Chemist, and over time I became a computer systems engineer and programmer.
 So not very interesting so far, it just shows I like logic.
 Then I retired and because I live in Battle in Sussex I joined Battle Museum as a volunteer, where there is an artifact, an axe head that dates to the Battle of Hastings period.
 So I started to investigate the Battle, and find out what evidence we have for the Battle being here.

 So looking at the troops that were at Hastings, it seems that the majority of the Norman troops were either knights with horses and their retainers or were mercenaries, so mostly fairly heavily armed.
-They also had the 'new fangled' crossbows from the Southern Part of Italy that used to be part of Byzantium, but was taken over by Robert Guiscard a Norman in about 1042AD.
+"They also had crossbows — for details of these see the Bows and Crossbows page."

-The Saxons on the other hand had the Huscarls, the mercenary retainers of the King and Earls, of which its believed there were about one thousand again very heavily armed and shielded.
+The Saxons on the other hand had the Huscarls, the professional soldiers of the King and Earls, of which its believed there were about one thousand again very heavily armed and shielded.
 The remainder of the troops were the Fyrd (actually spelt Fyrð and pronounced fyrth) was the local militia from the Saxon shires in which all freemen had to serve when requested.
 The Thanes in charge of the troops were probably on horseback and had swords, shields and helmets, the remained of the Fyrð were probably armed with spears, possibly shields and maybe leather armour.

 So we have a relatively unprotected Saxon force fighting a much more heavily armed and armoured mobile Norman force, hence we need this magical 'Shield Wall' to defend the Saxon Fyrd or they will be massacred very quickly.